kayla-manning/election-analysis-2020/posts/intro.md

 #### Swing States in Recent Years

 For the past two decades, states followed similar voting patterns year over year.
 However, Donald Trump "[blew up]((https://www.politico.com/news/magazine/2020/02/07/election-2020-new-electoral-map-110496)" the Electoral Map in his 2016 victory when he flipped many reliably blue states to red.
-The below graphic displays shifts in the two-party vote across the country between the 2012 and 2016 presidential elections:
+Using data on the presidential popular vote by state from 1948 to 2016, the below graphic displays shifts in the two-party vote across the country between the 2012 and 2016 presidential elections:

 ![](../figures/swing_map.jpg)